Ernie Konnyu: California State Assembly

-Konny was elected an Assemblyman from 1980 through 1986 representing California's 22nd Assembly District (western and southern Santa Clara County).
+Konny was elected as an Assemblyman from 1980 through 1986.
+He represented California's 22nd Assembly District (western and southern Santa Clara County).
 He served as Chairman for Policy of the Assembly Republican Caucus and vice-chair of the Assembly Human Services Committee on welfare.
 His most notable achievement was the California workfare law, A.B.
 2580, that required able bodied welfare recipients without small children to work or train in exchange for their welfare check and benefits.

 Congressional career

-Konnyu was elected in 1986 to the U.S. House of Representatives gaining 55% of the vote in the district previously served by Republican Congressman Ed Zschau (who tried unsuccessfully to gain a Senate seat) and Republican Congressman Pete McCloskey.
+Konnyu was elected in 1986 to the U.S. House of Representatives, gaining 55% of the vote in the district previously served by Republican Congressman Ed Zschau (who tried unsuccessfully to gain a Senate seat) and Republican Congressman Pete McCloskey.
 Konnyu's principal legislative success was H.R.
-1720, The Family Support Act of 1988 reforming the Nation's welfare system by creating, among other things, work incentives for welfare recipients.
+1720, The Family Support Act of 1988, reforming the Nation's welfare system by creating, among other things, work incentives for welfare recipients.

+Konnyu voted against the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+Despite his vote against it, President Ronald Reagan signed it into law on April 28, 1988.

 Sexual harassment accusations

 In the first year of his term, Congressman Konnyu caused waves when three separate accusations of sexual harassment were raised, and responding to it in terminology that made it even worse.
 In one instance, he told a staffer in a private meeting to wear "high heels and frilly" blouses, and then "asked her to stand up and turn around so he could 'see what you look like'".
 Another time, he commented on where a staffer chose to wear her name tag, stating that it called attention to her breasts.
 The staffer was then fired after refusing to attend any more private meetings with the Congressman.
 In addition, he alienated fellow Republicans, including higher-ranked ones.
 His predecessor, Republican Ed Zschau, started looking to recruit opponents to take on Konnyu in the next primary, and even Zschau's predecessor, Republican Pete McCloskey, called Konnyu an embarrassment.

+Defeat

 Konnyu lost the next Republican primary to Republican Tom Campbell, who went on to serve for two terms.